 The best way to ensure that your Goldendoodle pup comes to you with healthy paws and everything else is to work with a breeder who offers a comprehensive health guarantee.
 At Blue Ridge Goldendoodles, we give you a complete two-year health guarantee and lifetime support.
 We have nearly decades of experience producing second-to-none Goldendoodles, which has cemented our reputation as reliable and high-quality breeders.
 If you’re interested in adding one of our pups to your home, fill out our online Application to begin the process.
 If you have questions about us or our Goldendoodles, feel free to contact us and we will be happy to speak with you.

 Goldendoodles are active dogs and they need to use up their stored energy on a daily basis.
 If they miss out on this, they are likely to be restless and that can lead to mischief.
 As a rule, walking your dog every day is really a good idea.
-It will give you and your Goldendoodle time to spend together and keep both of you healthy.
+It will give you and your Goldendoodle time to spend together or at Doggie Daycare for fun activities with other dogs.

 There are numerous reasons why you need to be deliberate about getting into the outdoors with your dog.
 This post looks at some of the ways a daily walk will be of benefit to your Goldendoodle: